 WPLP is a principal preparation program designed to train future leaders to serve in the Wake County Public School System.
-WPLP is now accepting applications!Apply to Wake Principal Leadership Program
+WPLP was modeled after the award winning NC State program, Northeast Leadership Academy (NELA).

-With over 157,000 students, the Wake County Public School System (WCPSS) operates 171 schools.
-The overall free and reduced-price lunch (FRL) percentage is 34%, with 30 schools in which at least 60% of students qualify for FRL.
+With over 157,000 students, the Wake County Public School System (WCPSS) operates over 170 schools.
+In 2016, the overall free and reduced-price lunch (FRL) percentage was 34%, with 30 schools in which at least 60% of students qualify for FRL.
 The students reflect diverse backgrounds: 47.5% white, 23.8% black or African American, 16.9% Hispanic or Latino, 7.6% Asian, 3.7% Multi-Racial, 0.3% Native American or Alaskan, and 0.1% Native Hawaiian or other Pacific Islander; 7.9% of students are English Language Learners and 12.3% receive special education services.
 Student achievement across the district is uneven, with 65 schools that “did not meet expected growth” and 45% of Wake’s Title I schools “did not meet expected growth.
-A collaborative partnership with NCSU will support the district’s strategic work in building and strengthening a pool of candidates positioned to assume future principal positions.
+A collaborative partnership with NCSU supported the district’s strategic work in building and strengthening a pool of candidates positioned to assume future principal positions.
 To learn more about WCPSS, visit http://www.wcpss.net/wcpss.

 WPLP Fellows began their courses in May 2018.
 They participated in courses while continuing their current teaching positions this academic year.
 During the 2019-2020 academic year, WPLP Fellows completed a year-long, full-time Principal Residency and graduated in May 2020.
 Learn more about the WPLP Fellows by reading their brief biographies on the Fellows page.

 WPLP NEWS AND UPDATES